Book details:

 by Michael D. Meloan

-Lights flash and bells ring as Ralph is buffeted between a controlling father, international intrigue in the US defense industry, and a friendship with the writer Charles Bukowski.
-A wild girlfriend also ratchets-up the action.
+Michael D. Meloan's new novella PINBALL WIZARD is a story of love, sex, jets, and Bukowski.
+Ralph is buffeted between a controlling father, international intrigue in the US defense industry, and a friendship with the writer Charles Bukowski.
+A wild girlfriend also ratchets up the action.

-But in the end, it is Ralph’s turn at the controls.
+But in the end, it’s Ralph’s turn.

 List Price: $15.00